 I also lead the Housing Team’s partnership with the nearby Pathway Homeless Healthcare Team at University College Hospital, in which we provide urgent legal advice to vulnerable patients facing the risk of homelessness.

-- Graduate Diploma in Law and Legal Practice Course, College of Law York
+- Graduate Diploma in Law (Commendation), College of Law York

 - History BA (Hons) (First class), University of York

 - Associate at Hodge Jones & Allen, May 2017